lajtomekadimon/tukosmo/README.md

 **If you are using a desktop system or a server with more software, please follow step-by-step installation and check every command you run.**

+Now, edit Tukosmo.toml file and be sure everything is okay; `reset` value must be true for installation.

 ## Installation

 ```sh